tseiman/GnublinBootSplash/README.md

 The bootinformation passed to the fifo need to come from the SystemV startup scripts by adding the above printend "echo" line to the startup scripts.

 ### Systemd mode
 GnublinBootSplash connects to 0-system kdbus and optains boot information there.
-Once it is started it works automatically.
+Once it is started it works automatically. there is no fifo created and there is no need to pass any message to it.

 ## Installation
 clone GnublinBootSplash to your local computer and run